benlehrburger/Marts-Lundy/README.md

 # Introduction

 Early in 2020, Marts & Lundy asked me to help answer the question: how can we predict major donors in higher education?
 Over the past eight months, I’ve developed regression analyses and neural networks to work towards an answer.
-I am proud to say that the project was successful.

 The insights that I made would not have been possible without the Advizor dataset regarding philanthropy in higher education generously donated for research purposes by Doug Cogswell.
 This dataset included 65,000+ samples of donors with 23 features each, amassing to more than 1.5M+ data points.
 That data is sensitive and is not to be shared.